RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 5. Profit.

+## Notes

-Note that your C or assembly program will remain in place through a RC2014 Warm Reset, provided you prevent Basic from initialising the RAM locations you have used.
+Note that your C or assembly program and the `USR(x)` jump address setting will remain in place through a RC2014 Warm Reset, provided you prevent Basic from initialising the RAM locations you have used.

 Any Basic programs loaded will also remain in place during a Warm Reset.

 Issuing the `RESET` keyword will clear the RC2014 RAM, and provide an option to return the original memory size. `RESET` is functionally equivalent to a cold start.